paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-1b-archaeological-resources-protection.md

 <a id="section-470ll"></a>
 ## § 470ll.
 Annual report to Congress

-As part of the annual report required to be submitted to the specified committees of the Congress pursuant to [section 469a–3(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section469a–3/c&num=0&edition=prelim), the Secretary of the Interior shall comprehensively report as a separate component on the activities carried out under the provisions of this chapter, and he shall make such recommendations as he deems appropriate as to changes or improvements needed in the provisions of this chapter.
+As part of the annual report required to be submitted to the specified committees of the Congress pursuant to [section 469a–3(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section469a–3/c&num=0&edition=prelim),11 See References in Text note below. the Secretary of the Interior shall comprehensively report as a separate component on the activities carried out under the provisions of this chapter, and he shall make such recommendations as he deems appropriate as to changes or improvements needed in the provisions of this chapter.
 Such report shall include a brief summary of the actions undertaken by the Secretary under [section 470jj of this title](./chapter-1b-archaeological-resources-protection.md#section-470jj), relating to cooperation with private individuals.

+### Statutory Notes

+#### References in Text
+[Section 469a–3 of this title](./chapter-1a-historic-sites-buildings-objects-and-antiquities.md#section-469a-3), referred to in text, was repealed by Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272.
+Prior to the repeal of section 469a–3, language in subsec. (c) that required submission of an annual report was struck out by Pub.
+L. 104–333.

 <a id="section-470mm"></a>